Luis Fernando Escobar

 Luis Fernando Escobar Zelaya (born 25 April 1975) is a Paraguayan football manager and former player who played as a midfielder.
-He is the current manager of Deportivo Santaní.
+He is the current manager of Tembetary.

 Career

 Born in Luque, Escobar graduated from Sportivo Luqueño.
-After making his first team debut in 1994, he subsequently represented Colegiales, Cerro Porteño, 12 de Octubre, Sport Colombia, Sportivo San Lorenzo and Nacional Asunción in his home country, aside from a period in Guatemala's Santa Lucía Cotzumalguapa.
+After making his first team debut in 1994, he subsequently represented Colegiales, Cerro Porteño, 12 de Octubre, Sport Colombia, Sportivo San Lorenzo, and Nacional Asunción in his home country, aside from a period in Guatemala's Santa Lucía Cotzumalguapa.

-After retiring Escobar became a manager, and won three regional championships in a row with Salto del Guairá.
+After retiring Escobar became a manager and won three regional championships in a row with Salto del Guairá.
 He then managed lower league sides in his native region before being named in charge of General Díaz's youth setup in 2017.

 In 2018, while still working for General Díaz, Escobar led Tembetary to the Cuarta División title and subsequent promotion to the Primera División B. On 10 February 2019, he was named interim manager of General Díaz in the Primera División.

 Escobar returned to the youth setup in April 2019, after the appointment of Cristian Martínez.
-He returned to Tembetary for the 2019 campaign, narrowly missing out another promotion.
+He returned to Tembetary for the 2019 campaign, narrowly missing out on another promotion.

 On 9 November 2020, Escobar returned to his first club Sportivo Luqueño, now appointed first team manager.
+After leaving the club the following 1 May, he was in charge of Deportivo Santaní, Sportivo San Lorenzo, 24 de Setiembre, 12 de Octubre and Olimpia de Itá before returning to Tembetary on 30 July 2025, with the club now in the top tier.